Things to do in Wellington, Tamil Nadu

 6. Wellington Lake

 Maintained by the Wellington Cantonment Board, this gorgeous lake in the middle of the town is a beautiful picnic spot.
 Home to trout fish and several species of birds, the lake has a well-maintained park blooming with flowers and play area for kids.
-You can go boating in the lake, devouring the colorful flora, unusual fauna.
+Further, you can go boating in the lake, devouring the colorful flora, unusual fauna.
 We spotted a small water snake and that by far was the most exciting sighting for us.
 Boating in the lake is among the most recommended things to do in Wellington.
-If you want to watch the musical fountain show, it begins at 6.30 pm in winter and 7 pm in summer.
+Also, if you want to watch the musical fountain show, it begins at 6.30 pm in winter and 7 pm in summer.

 You can walk from the bus stop to the lake or drive to the lake premises.
 There is no parking fee.